 Teaching math isn’t easy, but with the right resources, it’s much easier to connect with your students and improve your teaching practices.

 Sometimes it’s hard to come up with a great lesson plan....you just get stuck.
 When I started looking online, I was surprised to find so many great lesson plans for all grades and subjects, including math.
 For me, it’s a great way to get ideas, even if I don’t follow the exact plan.
-I love sites like PBS Learning Media and TeachingMath.org, which have a variety of lesson plans and activities to help inspire all of us teachers.
+I love sites like PBS Learning Media and TeachingMath.org, which have a variety of lesson plans and activities to help inspire us.

 There are many groups of teachers from different parts of the world who have found each other through social media and have created or joined Facebook groups.
 These groups share teaching tips, discuss teaching methods and philosophies, and offer support and advice.
 One group I'm part of is called Let's Talk Teaching Teens - this one is for teachers of middle and high school teachers.
 It's exciting to share with, learn from, and help teachers around the world!